paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collation-generation.md

 # Collation Generation

 The collation generation subsystem is executed on collator nodes and produces candidates to be distributed to validators.
-If configured to produce collations for a para, it produces collations and then feeds them to the collation distribution subsystem to be distributed to validators.
+If configured to produce collations for a para, it produces collations and then feeds them to the [Collator Protocol][CP] subsystem, which handles the networking.

 ## Protocol